Matherunner/hldoc/player.rst

    0 & r = 0
    \end{cases}

 Anglemod introduces a loss of precision in setting angles.
 This can result in a loss of optimality in strafing.
 There are two ways to reduce the effects of anglemod, namely by the *simple anglemod compensation* and the more advanced *vectorial compensation*.
-These techniques will be described in :ref:`strafing`.
+These techniques will be described in :ref:`vectorial compensation`.

 .. _view vectors: